Minion Example

 The __EncoderHandler function is called whenever the LiveEncoder emits an event:

-• RESOLVBUS_LIVEENCODEREVENTTYPE_TRANSMIT must be used to transmit the provided bytes over the serial port / network socket / ...
+RESOLVBUS_LIVEENCODEREVENTTYPE_IDLEshould never be emitted because the LiveEncoder is kept in a suspended state most of the timeRESOLVBUS_LIVEENCODEREVENTTYPE_TRANSMITmust be used to transmit the provided bytes over the serial port / network socket / ...